getodk/governance/TSC1/README.md

 As much as possible, the TSC operates in public.

+## Adding new members
+To add new members, a TSC member will send a Google Forms ballot to all TSC members via a private channel.
+The ballot will have a randomized list of candidate names, with links to their application, and a Yes/No option for each candidate.
+There will also be a secret passphrase question that members can use to ensure their vote has been counted.
+After a predetermined period (typically 72 hours), the votes will be counted and the resulting spreadsheet will be made public.
+The election will be valid only if the results have the correct number of votes and all members can see their secret passphrase.

 ## Adding new committers
 The [TSC governance](https://github.com/opendatakit/governance/blob/master/TECHNICAL-STEERING-COMMITTEE.md) requires that the TSC choose a process for adding new committers.
 Because discussions about specific community members are sensitive, nominations and voting occurs in [the private TSC forum category](https://forum.opendatakit.org/c/governance/tsc).
 Selection of a new committer requires consensus approval as described in the [PMC governance](https://github.com/opendatakit/governance/blob/master/GOVERNANCE.md#types-of-approval): three binding +1 votes and no binding -1 votes are required over a 72 hour period.
 Further, the three binding votes must be from different organizations.